Labour Party replaces home affairs spokeswoman day before election

-LONDON Britain's opposition Labour Party has replaced its interior affairs spokeswoman the day before a national election, citing her ill health.
+LONDON (Reuters) - Britain's opposition Labour Party has replaced its interior affairs spokeswoman the day before a national election, citing her ill health.

 Diane Abbott has suffered a series of gaffes during the election campaign, and Prime Minister Theresa May's Conservatives have increasingly focused their fire on her as the campaign has become centred around security.